win-acme/win-acme.github.io/reference/settings.md

 Default: `30`

 Amount of time in seconds to wait between each retry.

+### `AllowDnsSubstition`
+Default: `true`

+If your goal is to get a certificate for `example.com` using DNS validation, but the DNS provider for that domain does not support automation and/or your security policy doesn't allow third party tools like win-acme to access the DNS configuration, then you can set up a CNAME from `_acme-challenge.example.com` to another (sub)domain under your control that doesn't have these limitations.
+[acme-dns](/reference/plugins/validation/dns/acme-dns) is based on this principle, but the same trick can be applied to any of the
+[DNS plugins](/reference/plugins/validation/dns/).
+Set this value to `false` to disable the feature.

 ### `DnsServers`
 Default: `[ "8.8.8.8", "1.1.1.1", "8.8.4.4" ]`